Even though guys can’t get pregnant, it’s important to know about emergency contraception if you are having sex with a female partner.

 How does emergency contraception work?

-The medication in EC works by giving a strong short burst of hormones that change a woman's menstrual cycle and prevent ovulation.
-The ovulation period is the time in a woman's menstrual cycle that she is most likely to get pregnant.
-It's important to remember that EC doesn't continue to protect against pregnancy during the rest of the menstrual cycle.
+The medication in EC pills works by giving a strong short burst of hormones that change a woman’s menstrual cycle and prevent ovulation.
+Ovulation is the time in a woman’s menstrual cycle that she is most likely to become pregnant.
+It’s important to remember that EC doesn’t continue to protect against pregnancy during the rest of the menstrual cycle.
+The copper IUD works by preventing fertilization and if left in the woman’s uterus, it will continue to protect against pregnancy for 10 years or until removed by a health care provider.

 Does EC cause an abortion?

-EC will NOT cause an abortion, because it doesn't work if a woman is already pregnant.
+No. EC will NOT cause an abortion because it doesn’t work if a woman is already pregnant.

 How well does EC work?

-Emergency contraception lowers a woman's risk of pregnancy by 89%.
-It's important to remember that emergency contraception does not always work, and does not guarantee that pregnancy will be prevented.
-EC also doesn't work as well as regular birth control methods and doesn't protect you or your partner from sexually transmitted infections.
-The best way to prevent pregnancy is to use a regular birth control method such as condoms or birth control pills, or to not have sexual intercourse.
+Emergency contraception lowers a woman’s risk of pregnancy by 60-90%.
+It’s important to remember that emergency contraception does not always work, and does not guarantee that pregnancy will be prevented.
+The EC pills may also not be as effective for overweight or obese women (body mass index >30).
+If your partner is obese (body mass index over 30), the IUD is the most effective option and then Ella™.
+EC also doesn’t work as well as regular birth control methods and doesn’t protect you or your partner from sexually transmitted infections.
+The best way to prevent pregnancy is to use a long acting birth control method, such as an IUD or implantable rod, or another birth control method such as the Depo-Provera shot, birth control ring, patch, birth control pills, or to abstain (don’t have) sexual intercourse.

 Is EC safe?

 Yes.
-Millions of women have used emergency contraception without any problems.
+Millions of women have used emergency contraception successfully.

 How can my partner get emergency contraception?